 Our Privacy Commitment

-Our Executive Leadership Team (ELT) actively fosters a privacy aware culture and recognizes that protecting customer data is key to building trust and integral to the continued success of our business.
-The ELT has appointed a Data Protection Officer (DPO) whose responsibilities include monitoring the rapidly changing regulatory landscape and assessing business impacts; maintaining Visier’s privacy policies and notices; providing guidance and advice; and overseeing the Privacy and Data Protection Program.
-The DPO is the point of contact for privacy inquiries and can be reached at [email protected].
+Our Executive Leadership Team (ELT) recognizes that protecting customer data is key to building trust and integral to the continued success of our business.
+The ELT has appointed a Senior Director, Privacy and Data Protection Officer (DPO) whose responsibilities include overseeing Visier’s Privacy and Data Protection Program and ensuring the fair, transparent and responsible use of data across the company.
+Our DPO is the point of contact for privacy inquiries and can be reached at firstname.lastname@example.org.

 We believe that accountability for privacy lies with all team members, and we enforce corporate policies and practices designed to protect customer data.
 All employees complete mandatory privacy training and authorized employees provisioned with access to customer data are required to complete additional training.
 There is a clear understanding that employees share the responsibility for protecting data and are proactively engaged in dialogue on privacy risks and considerations.
 In addition, employees are expected to abide by Visier’s Code of Conduct and Ethic, adhere to the provisions of all company confidentiality agreements, and follow Visier’s corporate policies and procedures.

 We strive to meet all applicable regulations including those imposed under the EU General Data Protection Regulation (GDPR), the UK GDPR, Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA), and the California Consumer Protection Act (CCPA).
 We additionally monitor guidance issued by regulatory bodies and EU supervisory authorities to ensure we adopt current best practices and industry standards.

 Learn more about how Visier meets the requirements under the GDPR.